 Personal development is often now applied by corporations in the workplace, for the so-called ‘wellbeing’ of employees.
 That should be enough in itself to arouse a suspicion that there might be something wrong with such notions of personal development and wellbeing—and yet these terms are also used now in relation to spiritual matters such as yoga.
 Yoga means ‘union’; placed in the traditional context, the word means ‘union with God’.
 If yoga is about the ambitions of the person, then what is there to unite with?
 Since it is placed in the individual domain, there can be no spiritual aim whatsoever.
 It can even be harmful to the being to persist in such practices, for they will naturally carry a residue of what they carried when they were part of a genuine initiated tradition, yet the person will have no means of protecting themselves against the negative inversion of such forces that will come about as a consequence.

 The present generations were born into the darkest of dark ages.
 They have been hypnotised from the day they were born.
 Materialism is the air they breathe, food they eat, and water they drink.
 They indoctrinate others without even knowing it.
-The very thoughts they have, which they imagine to be their own, are the product of a wordless aeon—which means that generations are now born that have no logos, no possibility of intellect in the real sense of what that means.
+The very thoughts they have, which they imagine to be their own, are the product of social engineering—which means that generations are now born that have no logos, no possibility of intellect in the real sense of what that means.
 So-called education systems suppress all independence of thought and expression yet they pretend to develop the individual.
 These systems are perpetuated because they are a reliable form of brainwashing that is rigorously applied to every young person and continued through to so-called higher education.
 The sole aim is to produce obedient and efficient units of productivity.
 None of these systems encourage thought in any real sense.

 Humanities, which were once called liberal sciences, are taught with a rational humanistic bias, hence the name given.
 Nothing is considered to be of value unless it is seen to be of benefit to man.
 Everything of value is thus seen to be that which is the product of man.
 Man is therefore isolated from everything that could teach him to reach beyond himself, to aspire.